Stocks end lower on Wall Street; AMC sinks after stock sale

 “When the rubber meets the road with the realities of reopening, we think we could be in for a rocky period,” Hodge said.

-AMC Entertainment recovered from a sharp pullback and rose 7.7% after the movie theater operator said it would sell more shares following a huge run-up in its stock price on surge of interest from individual investors.
-The stock is still up about 2,800% this year.
+AMC Entertainment slumped 17.9%, shedding gains from a brief rally, after the movie theater operator's announcement that it would sell more shares following a huge run-up in its stock price on a surge of interest from individual investors.
+The stock is still up about 2,300% this year.

-General Motors jumped 6.3% after saying it expects earnings in the first half of the year to exceed its earlier forecasts as its efforts to manage a global computer chip shortage have worked better than expected.
-Rival Ford Motor rose 6.8%.
+General Motors jumped 6.4% after saying it expects earnings in the first half of the year to exceed its earlier forecasts as its efforts to manage a global computer chip shortage have worked better than expected.
+Rival Ford Motor climbed 7.2% for the biggest gain in the S&P 500.

 European and Asian markets closed mixed.